rey/cookbook/recipes/meatloaf.md

 5. Spoon the delicious mixture into a nonstick loaf tin.
 Put it aside to settle for a bit whilst you...
 6. Take a small pan, tip in the rest of the tin of tomatoes, a good splodge of tomato purée and a squirt of tomato ketchup.
 Chuck in some Worcester sauce for good measure and put on a low, low heat.
 7. Stick the meat loaf in the oven.
 I found it took an hour to get to an internal temperature of 70°C which is what you're after.
 Keep an eye on it, though.
 8. After you're at 70°C, remove from the oven, spoon the tomato sauce evenly over the loaf.
-Crack some black pepper over the sauce then return to the oven for 10 minutes.
+Crack some black pepper over it then return to the oven for 10 minutes.
 9. Remove from the oven and leave to rest for 5 minutes then put in face.